shwetaneginhal/spezi-ai-agent/README.md

 ---

-🌐 Live Demo & Instant Access
+## 🌐 Live Demo & Instant Access
 Spezi is fully deployed and publicly accessible online.
 You can interact with the live AI tutor immediately without any local installation by visiting the Streamlit Web Interface - https://spezi-ai-agent.streamlit.app/

-The application runs on a fully decoupled cloud architecture: the Streamlit frontend communicates directly over HTTPS with the containerized FastAPI backend hosted on Render, which handles session persistence via a serverless Neon PostgreSQL vector database.
+The application runs on a decoupled cloud architecture where the Streamlit frontend communicates directly over HTTPS with the containerized FastAPI backend hosted on Render, this handles session persistence via a serverless Neon PostgreSQL vector database.

-📌 Note on Performance: The backend is hosted on Render's free tier.
+Note on Performance: The backend is hosted on Render's free tier.
 If the application has been inactive for more than 15 minutes, the initial request may take 30–45 seconds to perform a cold boot.
 Subsequent responses will be immediate.

 ---